Quinsin Nachoff - tenor saxophone

 Executive Producer - Michael Janisch

-CD Artwork, Design and Layout by A Man Called Wrycraft
+Artwork, Design and Layout by A Man Called Wrycraft

 Videography by Diana Piruzevska and The Naked Eye Media